dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

         // If the spin is zero, lose immediately

-        // Else if the spin is nonzero, test for winning combinations
+        // Test for winning combinations

         // Else, the player must have lost